hmajid2301/gitlab-auto-mr/README.rst

   open_merge_request:
     image: registry.gitlab.com/gitlab-automation-toolkit/gitlab-auto-mr
     before_script: [] # We do not need any setup work, let's remove the global one (if any)
-    variables:
-      GIT_STRATEGY: none # We do not need a clone of the GIT repository to create a Merge Request
     stage: open
     script:
       - gitlab_auto_mr -t master -c WIP -d ./.gitlab/merge_request/merge_request.md -r -s --use-issue-name